 Instead of judging, we need to listen

 It is how I view other people.
 Admittedly I was the judgemental person early on.
 If people didn’t agree with how I viewed things, I put my judgement hat on and I judged them.
-Not verbally because I would never do that, but within myself, I judged them a bit.
+Not verbally because I would never do that, but within myself, I judged them a little bit.
 As a paranormal investigator that supposedly had an open mind, I was very close minded when it came to other people and their experiences.
-I did a lot of soul searching, particularly over the last 12 months and that is not the person that I want to be.
+I did a lot of soul searching, particularly over the last 12 months and that is not the person that I want to be and it isn't the person that I am.

 I was very private and closed off and I realised in order to do what I do on such a public level, I can’t necessarily be private.
 I opened up myself to conversations and friendships I wouldn’t have normally considered.
 I stopped allowing myself to be influenced by 'who was popular to talk to and who to avoid'.
 I started doing interviews (which for years I had hidden from) and started talking to people about subjects that were out of my comfort zone or that I would normally stay away from.
 There was something that I learnt very quickly.
 Regardless of if I believe this person had a paranormal experience, they believe that they did and I have to respect that – not judge them.
 If they believe in something that I don’t, I have to respect their belief, and not judge them.